awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

    }
    ```

 1. Replace the example values with information about your own resources\.
-For more information, see [Required Values for the 'register\-task\-with\-maintenance\-window' Command](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.
-**Note**

    You can also restore options we have omitted from this example if you want to use them\.
 For example, you can save command output to an S3 bucket\.

-For more information, see [Optional Values for the 'register\-task\-with\-maintenance\-window' Command](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.
+   For more information, see For more information, see [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.

 1. Save the file\.